OlivierPT/terraform/cdktf-lambda/README.md

+# How to use

+## Compile and package the lambda

+- cd lambdas/hello
+- npm i
+- npm run zip

+Now you have a zip file ready to be deployed on lambda

+## Deploy the infrastructure with CDKTF

+### Install cdktf

-npm install --global cdktf-cli
+- npm install --global cdktf-cli

+### Deploy the infrastructue

+- cd infra
-npm i
+- npm i

-cdktf get
+- cdktf get
+- npm run build
+- cdktf deploy